 *These examples are based on an annual taxable income of less than $205,842.
 Please consult a financial advisor to learn more.

 |$1,200 - $9,999

 |Cost After Tax

 Planned Gifts can have important implications for your long-term tax, financial, and estate plans.
 Tax credits claimed on legacy gifts—such as a bequest in your will or naming United Way as a beneficiary of your life insurance policy—can be up to 100 per cent of net income on your final tax return, and can be a well-structured financial strategy.
-United Way regularly offers free educational estate planning seminars for donors; ask your Planned Giving Officer for information about upcoming seminars.
+United Way regularly offers free educational estate planning seminars for donors; contact a Planned Giving Officer for information about upcoming seminars.
 You can also learn more about how a planned gift to United Way can help you maximize personal tax benefits from your financial advisor.